Kandy-IO/kandy-distant-vdi/eLux/README.md

 ### 3. Configuration

-#### 3.1 KandyLib Configuration
+#### 3.1 KandyDistant Configuration
-KandyLib-specific configuration can be set and modified in your `kandy.ini` file which is expected to be found in `/setup` directory.
+KandyDistant-specific configuration can be set and modified in your `kandy.ini` file which is expected to be found in `/setup` directory.

 The `KandyDistant` section allows configuration flags that affect the browser container to be set.
 Note that the legacy section, `RibbonRTC`, will still work but `KandyDistant` will take priority if both sections contain the same flag.